WHY A SPECIAL ATTORNEY FOR MILITARY DIVORCE?

 The SBP benefit is 55% of the selected base amount, which can be anything from $300 a month up to the full retired pay of the servicemember.

 Is it possible to have my spouse pay the entire cost of SBP?

 You cannot order DFAS to shift the premium to the other spouse, but a change in the percentage or amount granted by court order for pension division can, in effect, shift the premium costs to the other party.
-The parties may agree to a direct reimbursement for the cost of SBP also, or the court may order this.
+In addition, the parties may agree to a direct reimbursement for the cost of SBP, or the court may order this.

 Is SBP a good deal?

-Depends.
+It depends.
 There are numerous advantages and disadvantages.
-It’s always a good idea to check with a life insurance agent to see if there is life insurance which provides a similar benefit and costs less.
+It’s always a good idea to check with a life insurance agent to see if there is life insurance which provides a similar benefit at a lower cost.

 Can you get DFAS to pre-approve a QDRO for military pension division?